khalid-hussain/shaheen/chap5.md

 perform the afternoon prayer was diminishing.
 She got up from her bed, quickly performed ablution and after praying, went, once again, into her bed.

-A day before, Bashir Bin Hassan had taken-off her bandages and had advised that the remaining pain in her leg would go away once she starts to walk around.
+A day before, Bashir bin Hassan had taken-off her bandages and had advised that the remaining pain in her leg would go away once she starts to walk around.
 And that it would do her good if she strolled outside, near the fort.
 Walking in fresh air would rejuvenate her feeble body.